 Result

-In addition to user-defined variables, the following variables are available in the template:
+In addition to user-defined variables, the following variables are available in a template:

 In addition to the standard method of declaring event handlers of the DOM element, the developer can declare events via the fcfEvent[EVENT_NAME] attributes.
 Unlike regular events, additional variables are available in the event handler code: